data-dependent/osrs-guides/2t pisc swordfish.md

 We'll be fishing in Port Piscarilius, which is the northeastern city in Zeah.
 Specifically, we'll be on the northwestern coast near the location indicator.

 <div style="text-align:center"><img src="https://i.imgur.com/gIogktb.png" alt='Gear needed' width=400>

+A convenient way to get to Port Piscarilius is using the book "Kharedst's memoirs".

 ### Inventory and equipment

 The only necessary gear to bring is a harpoon and a weapon with a two or three tick attack speed, strictly speaking.
-However, it's helpful to bring our angler's outfit for increased experience, runes to cast the spell confuse, and the book "Kharedst's memoirs" to get to Port Piscarilius.
+However, it's helpful to bring our angler's outfit for increased experience, runes to cast the spell confuse.

 <div style="text-align:center"><img src="https://i.imgur.com/2pRl5X3.png" alt='Gear needed' width=400>